-You’ll need to conduct thorough workplace investigations before terminating employees in Alberta to protect your organization legally.
-Document all evidence of misconduct or performance issues, conduct proper interviews with relevant parties, and maintain detailed records throughout the process.
-Follow provincial employment standards, guarantee confidentiality, and give accused employees a chance to respond.
-A well-executed investigation process helps build a solid foundation for your termination decisions and minimizes potential legal challenges.
+If you are an Employer in Alberta, dealing with issues of employee misconduct, such as harassment, safety violations, or performance issues, you will need to conduct thorough workplace investigations before terminating employees in order to protect your organization legally.
+Document all evidence (good and bad) of the issue you are facing, conduct thorough interviews with relevant parties, maintain detailed records throughout the process, guarantee confidentiality, and give accused employees a chance to respond.
+Make sure the accused employee(s) are aware of their rights, and the potential outcomes, including termination.

 The Legal Landscape of Employee Termination in Alberta

 When you’re considering termination, you’ll find that the burden of proof rests heavily on you as the employer.
+Without proper documentation and a thorough investigation, you’re exposing yourself to significant legal risks, including wrongful dismissal claims, claims for damages, and legal costs.

 Key Triggers for Workplace Investigations